djplaner/Content-Interface-Tweak/README.md

 See [the documentation site](https://djplaner.github.io/Content-Interface-Tweak/) for more detail on how and what can be done.

-> **Note:** The tool is currently configured so only staff at a specific unviersity can make full use of the tool
+> **Note:** The tool is currently configured so only staff at a specific university can make full use of the tool